adriaanm/scala-abide/wiki/extensions.md

 # Abide Extensions

-The **abide** framework was build to be easily extensible, and not only with respect to [rule addition](/wiki/rules.md).
-One can also extend two other key features of the framework, however doing so is slightly more involved as rule contribution.
+The **abide** framework was built to be easily extensible, and not only with respect to [rule addition](/wiki/rules.md).
+One can also extend two other key features of the framework, however doing so is slightly more involved than rule contribution.

 ### Adding new directives

-Directives are simply traits that will be mixed in to the rule context at rule instantiation.
-By default, a simple `Context` value will be used, but this behavior can be overriden by defining a companion object to the rule that extends the `ContextGenerator` trait.
+Directives are traits that will be mixed in to the rule context at rule instantiation.
+By default, a simple `Context` value will be used, but this behavior can be overridden by defining a companion object to the rule that extends the `ContextGenerator` trait.
 These generators will instantiate the correct context for the companion rule and the **abide** compiler plugin will generalise the context in order to share cache.

 Concretely, given a generator that creates `Context` typed contexts and another that generates `C <: Context`, all rules will share the context instance with type `C` since it generalises `Context`.
 This enables cache sharing without requiring knowledge of existing rules and context types.